The Unguarded Moment (film): Plot

 Lois Conway (Williams) works as a music teacher at a local high school in a small town, where recently a woman was found murdered.
-When she starts receiving notes from an anonymous admirer, she suspects her favorite student Sandy (Wilder) is responsible, and tells him they could never be lovers.
+When she starts receiving notes from an anonymous admirer, she suspects her favorite student Sandy (Wilder) is responsible, and responds that they could never be lovers.
 The notes grow more violent, and when, in her latest letter, she is invited to meet at the school's lockers at night, Lois decides to visit, hoping to stop the young man.
 There, she is attacked by an initial shadowy figure, whom she later identifies as Leonard Bennett (Saxon), the high school's star football player.

 She successfully gets away, though drops her purse, and is aided by Lieutenant Harry Graham (Nader).
 Graham advises her to press charges, but Lois wants to drop the matter in hopes of it blowing over.
 Back at home, she notices her purse on her table, and aware that the thief is in her home, orders him to leave.
 As he bashes through the door to get away, Lois is now certain that Leonard is her attacker.
 Leonard is able to get home without his dominant and overbearing father (Andrews) noticing he is gone.
 Mr. Bennett lectures his son on the dangers of women, stimulated by the occurrence of him being left by his wife and Leonard's mother when he was very ill.

 The following day, Lois reports the incident to the principal Pendleton (Tremayne), but when Leonard denies the whole matter, Pendleton protects the school's most valuable athletic asset by suggesting to Lois that she should provide evidence.
 Soon, the story spreads around school, and with gossip surrounding Lois allegedly pursuing Leonard, both her personal and professional lives become a mess.
 One day, she pulls him out of class and tries to reason with him, but he refuses to listen to her.
 Meanwhile, she grows closer to Graham, who does not understand why she is sympathetic to Leonard.
 Nonetheless, she decides to visit the Bennetts, but the father does not want her to interfere with his son and accuses her of seducing Leonard.
 He is startled, though, upon finding out the police are now involved in the matter.
 Mr. Bennett is unaware that Leonard again sneaked out of his room to visit a waitress whom he has dated in the past.
 Sometime later, Graham accompanies Lois to a football game, where Graham is inspired to retrieve Leonard's fingerprints from his locker.
-The fingerprints turn out to match those found at Lois' place.
+The fingerprints turn out to match those found at Lois's place.